< Back to the Polytechnique Montréal portal

 Tribo-mechanical properties of CoCr and NiWCrB hardfacing superalloy coating systems

-Marwan Azzi, Luc Vernhes, Étienne Bousser et Jolanta-Ewa Sapieha
+Marwan Azzi, Luc Vernhes, Étienne Bousser and Jolanta-Ewa Sapieha

 Abstract